-Cyclical mastalgia and breast cancer risk: Results of a French cohort study
+Cyclical mastalgia and breast cancer risk: Results of a French cohort study (PDF)

 Plu-Bureau,Genevieve; Le,Monique G.; Sitruk-Ware,Regine; Thalaband,Jean-Christophe

 Cancer Epidemiology Biomarkers & Prevention 15(6): 1229-1231